 Strength (List your strengths, even those you don’t use every day.
-How are you different, unique, special?
-What are your talents, gifts, skills you mastered, what other people see as your strengths?)
+How are you different, unique, and special?
+What are your talents, gifts, and skills you mastered, and what do other people see as your strengths?)

-Weaknesses (Do you lack any skills, education?
+Weaknesses (Do you lack any skills or education?
 Is there something you can plan to improve?
 What is the negative feedback you’ve received from others?)

 Opportunities (External circumstances you can leverage.
 Maybe you live next to the city where someone with your set of skills is needed, or you can signup for the course that will increase your education level in a short amount of time.
 Maybe there are networking events you can attend to work on your professional network?)

 Threats (Something that can negatively impact your situation – like the changing economy, the virus, your level of education being not enough for you to be promoted, and so on.)

 In short, SWOT is for you to then leverage your strengths to be able to use the opportunities that arise or work on your weaknesses to change them into strengths.

 Learn about self-compassion.
 Without accepting that your value doesn’t come from your successes, you will be a harsh critic of yourself.
 You need YOU to hold your hand too.

 Practice gratitude.
 Combined with self-compassion, it’s the most gentle and loving way for you to accept who you are and grow in a direction you consciously choose.